-This article discusses tactile and olfactory development – both sub-domains of the Physical developmental area!
+This article discusses the development of the sense of touch and smell, both subdomains of the Physical developmental area!

-While your baby seems to not be doing much, other than sleeping, eating, and let’s face it – pooping – her brain is incredibly active, taking the world in through her senses, and learning at a rate that will be unmatched the rest of her life.
+While your baby seems to not do much, other than sleeping, eating, and, let’s face it, pooping; their brain is incredibly active, taking the world in through their senses and learning at a rate that will be unmatched for the rest of their life.